dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.1.1 - 19th February, 2020 =
+** Removed git url as recommended by the @trtmessenger.

 = 1.1.0 - 18th November, 2019 =
 ** Removed Demo contents from theme and made to be able to import from plugin from git.
 ** Files organised and minor fixes.